 Join with members of the Savannah Philharmonic Chorus and lift your voice this summer!
-Sing inspiring pieces with our chorus master Paul Thornock, review the fundamentals of healthy singing with Bill Lavonis & Jonathan Murphy, brush up on your music reading skills with Tina Zenker Williams, and meet other singers from throughout the region.
+Sing inspiring pieces with our chorus master Paul Thornock, review the fundamentals of healthy singing, brush up on your music reading skills , and meet other singers from throughout the region.

 Here’s what each evening will look like at Chorus Camp:

-Our final evening of camp will feature a short concert at 8:30pm for friends and family with a small chamber orchestra, and a reception following.
+Our final evening of camp will feature a short concert at 8:40pm for friends and family with a small chamber orchestra, and a reception following.
+You can learn more about Chorus Camp in a special live episode of our Soundtrack of Savannah podcast.

-The $100 registration fee covers sheet music, dinner & dessert each evening, and all instruction.
+The $125 registration fee covers catered dinner & dessert each evening and all instruction.
 If finances are a hindrance to your participation, please contact Sharon Mays to discuss a scholarship.
-Registration closes on Wednesday, June 4th.

 Chorus Master